ltroj/mechanics/README.md

-# Mechanics

-Mechanical Engineering Projects Using Python.
+# Mechanical Engineering Projects Using Python

 This repository is a playground to mess around with *Classical Mechanics* ✖ *Python* and to share some code and notebooks.